vieiraae/rta/README.md

 # Real-Time Analytics

->This projects leverages HTML5 and websockets to provide lightweight Analytics in Real-Time.
+>This project leverages HTML5 and websockets to provide lightweight Analytics in Real-Time.

 The server side is thin and based on a data grid architecture.
 The current implementation uses Coherence and Weblogic as back-end components.
 Coherence provides several mechanisms to ingest data in the Grid: REST API and SDK’s in Java, .Net & C++.